Shedding Light on Psychology’s Dark Triad

-Among the college students tested in a later, validational, study Webster and Jonason (2013) report an average of about 36, with most people scoring between 33 and 39, meaning that anyone scoring upwards of 45 would be considered very high on the Dark Triad total.
+Among the college students tested in a later validation study, Webster and Jonason (2013) report an average of about 36, with most people scoring between 33 and 39, meaning that anyone scoring upwards of 45 would be considered very high on the Dark Triad total.

 What does it mean, then, to possess high levels of the Dark Triad qualities?
 In an investigation of how others perceive the Dark Triad traits, Austrian psychologists John Rauthmann and Gerald Kolar (2010) asked non-university adults ranging from 18 to 75 years of age to judge the perceived “darkness” of each Dark Triad quality.

 Of the three, narcissism was judged to be the “brightest.”
-People who are high on psychopathy and Machiavellianism can cause you harm but many narcissists only harm themselves.
-The argument can even be made that narcissists possess qualities that others find desirable, such as being more physically attractive, charming, conscientious, and achievement-oriented.
-Rauthmann and Kolar suggest that perhaps narcissism should be seen as distinct from the other, which they renamed the “Malicious Two.”
+The argument can even be made that narcissists possess qualities that others find desirable, such as being more attractive, charming, conscientious, and achievement-oriented.
+Rauthmann and Kolar suggest that perhaps narcissism should be seen as distinct from the other traits, which they called the “Malicious Two.”
 However, other studies suggest that over time, the initial glow of the narcissist’s bright qualities does tend to fade.
 People who interact with narcissists like them less and less the more time they spend with them.

 It may be difficult for us to rate ourselves on the Dark Triad traits and to see how our behavior affects those of the people we know.
-Rauthmann and Kolar found that people rated the consequences for others of these qualities to be worse when committed by others than by oneself.
-In other words, we don’t see the harmful results of our own harmful behavior when directed at others.
-We are able to see the harm that others inflict by their own hurtful actions.
+Rauthmann and Kolar found that people rated the consequences for others to be worse when committed by others than by oneself.
+In other words, we don’t see the results of our own harmful behavior the same way as we see the harm that others inflict.

-To sum up, the Dirty Dozen scale is – just that— a little dirty.It's main advantage is that it’s quick and easy to complete.
+To sum up, the Dirty Dozen scale's main advantage is that it’s quick and easy to complete.
 If you sense that someone (or you) might have the Dark Triad traits, consider yourself warned.

 Follow me on Twitter @swhitbo for daily updates on psychology, health, and aging.
 Feel free to join my Facebook group, "Fulfillment at Any Age," to discuss today's blog, or to ask further questions about this posting.